 Triphala is a traditional herbal formulation made from the dried powder of three different fruits.
-Used for well over 2000 years, triphala is a staple in Ayurvedic medicine.
-In India, it's considered the greatest and most versatile of herbal formulations.
-Due to its many purported health benefits, triphala has become increasingly popular around the world.
+It has been used for over 2000 years and is a staple in Ayurvedic medicine.
+In India, it's considered the most excellent and most versatile of herbal formulations.
+Due to its many purported health benefits, Triphala has become increasingly popular around the world.

 Triphala is a polyherbal medicine, meaning it consists of several different medicinal herbs.
 Certain herbal combinations result in extra therapeutic effectiveness than one component taken alone.
-See the study here.
 Triphala contains the following three fruits, native to India:

 Embilica officinalis - also known as amla or Indian gooseberry.

 Terminalia bellirica - Known as bibhitaki in Ayurvedic medicine.
 Many people call it bedda or baheda.